thestelllar/thestelllar_blog/_posts/2023-09-29-Btw-who-dines-for-two-months.md

 <img src="{{ "/assets/img/content/Flower-Paint-Combined.jpeg" | absolute_url }}" alt="Flower-1" class="post-pic"/>
 <br>
 <br>
-So there you have it: The <i>Highlights-from-my-days-of-absence.</i>
+So there we have it: The <i>Highlights-from-my-days-of-absence.</i>

 <br>
 P.S.
 I know you might be wondering why the title is "btw, Who dines for two months?" when it should rather have been "btw, Who dines for <i>exactly</i> two months?"